xthursdayx/gpodder-docker/README.md

   xthursdayx/gpodder-docker
  ````

-### Setup Instructions:
+### Setup and Usage Instructions:

 - Replace "/path/to/config" with your choice of folder location.
-That is where all of your configuration and database files will reside, so you won't lose data when you update, reinstall, etc.
+This directory is where all of gPodder's configuration and database files will reside, so you won't lose data when you update, reinstall, etc.
 - Replace "/path/to/downloads" with your chosen downloads folder location.
 This is the directory gPodder will download your podcasts to.
-- Replace <port> with your choice of ports.
+- Replace <port> with your choice of ports on your host machine.
-- You can change the screen resolution by modifying the WIDTH and HEIGHT variables.
-- Replace GUAC_USER with the user name of your choice and GUAC_PASS with the md5 hash of your chosen password.
-You can do this by running the command: `echo -n <your_password> | md5sum`
+- If you want to use authentication, replace GUAC_USER with the user name of your choice and GUAC_PASS with the md5 hash of your chosen password.
+You can do this by running the command: `echo -n <your_password> | md5sum`.
+If GUAC_USER and GUAC_PASS are not set, there will be no authentication.
+Please beware this image is not hardened for internet usage.
+Use a reverse ssl proxy to increase security.
+- To access the GUI, point your web browser to http://SERVERIP:8080/#/client/c/gPodder (Replace SERVERIP with the correct value).
+To access gPodder via RDP use port 3389.
 - Ctrl-Alt-Shft will bring up the menu that allows changing input options, as well as controlling the clipboard.

-To access the GUI, point your web browser to http://SERVERIP:8080/#/client/c/gPodder (Replace SERVERIP with the correct value).

 If you appreciate my work please consider buying me a coffee, cheers! 😁